Skip to main content

 Plaque psoriasis or psoriatic arthritis.
 Skyrizi is given as an injection under the skin (subcutaneous injection) using a prefilled pen or prefilled syringe.

-Crohn’s disease.
-The starter doses are given through a vein in the arm (intravenous infusion) in a healthcare facility by a healthcare provider.
-After completing the starter doses, patients will receive this medicine as an injection under the skin (subcutaneous injection) using the prefilled cartridge with on-body injector.
+Crohn’s disease and ulcerative colitis.
+The starter (induction) doses are given through a vein in the arm (intravenous infusion) in a healthcare facility by a healthcare provider.
+After completing the starter doses, patients will receive this medicine as an injection under the skin (subcutaneous injection) using the prefilled cartridge with the on-body injector.

 Skyrizi Instructions: